 This simply appointed bedroom, the Japan Room, has a double bed with a traditional Japanese futon mattress, desk, chair, lamp and clothes chest, with a window to the east.
 Guests share a large bathroom, and a reading room on the second floor of a large 1880's brick house.
 A weekly schedule of Zen meditation occurs on the ground floor which is open-concept and which has a small bathroom and kitchen/dining area and meditation hall.
 You may choose to enjoy your coffee at the table in the lovely small garden courtyard of the Zen Centre.
 Linens and towels are supplied.
-Electric kettle, cutlery and dishes are available for light breakfast preparation only (no cooking) along with fridge access.
+Electric kettle, cutlery and dishes are available for coffee, tea and bowl of cold cereal only (no cooking or other food prep) along with fridge access.
 Guests are asked to clean up the kitchen after themselves.
 The house is vegetarian so guests are asked to not bring home meat or fish.

 Myokyo lives off-site, about two blocks away, with the Zen Centre dog (who occasionally visits), but usually is working in the office upstairs at the Zen Centre during the day.
 She is readily available to greet you, to answer questions and to send you off to the corner for the best croissants and baguettes to be had in the city.